Sam Hart

-He began his career at Liverpool, where he made his first-team debut in a pre-season friendly in August 2016.
-He played on loan at Port Vale during the 2016–17 season, and was sold on to Blackburn Rovers in August 2017.
+Hart began his career at Liverpool, where he made his first-team debut in a pre-season friendly in August 2016.
+He played on loan at Port Vale during the 2016–17 season and was sold on to Blackburn Rovers in August 2017.
 He joined Rochdale on loan in January 2018 and again for the 2018–19 season.
 He joined Southend United on loan in January 2019 and then loaned out to Shrewsbury Town in January 2020.
-He joined Southend United on a permanent basis in November 2020 and then signed for Oldham Athletic in June 2021.
-He later signed for Sutton United 12 months later, at the end of June 2022.
+He joined Southend United permanently in November 2020 and then signed for Oldham Athletic in June 2021.
+He signed with Sutton United in June 2022 and spent two years with the club before he joined Port Vale.
+He was promoted out of League Two with the club at the end of the 2024–25 season.
+He joined Scottish Premiership club Falkirk on loan in September 2025.

 Career

 Liverpool

 Hart moved from the Manchester United Academy to the Liverpool Academy whilst an under-16 level player.
 He made his first appearance for Liverpool on 7 August 2016, coming on as a second-half substitute in a 4–0 friendly defeat to Mainz 05 at the Opel Arena.

 In August 2016, Hart joined League One side Port Vale on loan for the 2016–17 season, as manager Bruno Ribeiro needed cover for injured duo Kiko and Adam Yates.
 He made his debut in professional football on 27 August, coming on as an 83rd-minute substitute for Jerome Thomas in a 3–1 win over Scunthorpe United at Vale Park.
 With Thomas injured, Hart made his first league start on 27 September, playing at left-wing in a 3–1 home win over Millwall.
 His performance impressed Ribeiro, who stated that Hart played well enough to guarantee himself either the left-back or left-wing spot in the next game.
 He scored his first goal in senior football on 29 October, in a 3–1 defeat to hometown club Bolton Wanderers at the Macron Stadium.
 Hart's loan deal was cut short after Michael Brown succeeded Ribeiro as manager in January 2017; he had made 12 starts and four substitute appearances for the "Valiants", often out of position on the left and right-wing.
 He was reportedly targeted by Grimsby Town for a loan deal in July 2017.